Answered By: Will Guida

 Permalink: An unchanging link that will work in any context and with any user.
 Found under the permalink option.

-In practice, this means that when you're preparing the bibliography of a paper, you'll want to be sure to include the permalinks in the citations, not the urls.
-When someone clicks on a permalink in a bibliography, there's a 100% chance that they'll be taken to the correct page, but if someone clicks on the url that you've copied and pasted, there's a chance they'll get a "page not available" message.
+In practice, this means that when preparing the bibliography for a paper, you should include the permalinks in the citations, not the URLs.
+When someone clicks on a permalink in a bibliography, there's a 100% chance that they'll be taken to the correct page, but if someone clicks on the URL that you've copied and pasted, there's a chance they'll get a "page not available" message.

-Basically, if you need to come back to a resource later, be sure to use the permalink, not the URL.
+Essentially, if you need to revisit a resource later, be sure to use the permalink, not the URL.

-NOTE: In Proquest, the url and permalink are the same thing, so it that particular database you can copy and paste directly from the URL bar.
+Note: In Proquest, the URL and permalink are the same thing, so in that particular database, you can copy and paste directly from the URL bar.